mit-ll/ComplexCascadeNN/gradient-descent/readme.txt

-# Complexcascade Feedforward Neural Network
+# ComplexCascadeNN (complex split-activation skip-layers feedforward neural network)
 Pleaes note the license and disclaimers in this README

 # Description